 PATRICK STARLING Previously with Radio Caroline.

 JOHN ROBERTS Also an engineer with Radio Caroline and Radio London.
-Now retired, he lives
+We believe he presented at least

 JOSEPH VERBEKE Belgian engineer who had previously worked for the Radio/TV Noordzee project, based on the ‘REM island’ off the Netherlands.